xmtp/docs-xmtp-org/docs/pages/upgrade-to-v3.md

 - **V2 is scheduled for deprecation in Q2 2025**, after which all V2 conversations and messages will become read-only.
 To ensure users can still access their V2 communications, [Ephemera](https://ephemerahq.com/) will launch a dedicated website where users can sign in with their V2 identities to view their messages.
 Additional details will be shared as the deprecation date approaches.
 :::

+## Upgrade availability

+- 🟢 **The mobile app upgrade path is ready** and documented here.
+This includes apps built with React Native, Kotlin, or Swift.

+- 🟡 The web app upgrade path is coming soon.

 ## Core methods from V2 work in a similar way in V3

 Most core methods from V2, such as `newConversation`, `list`, `stream`, and `streamAllMessages`, work in a similar way in V3.